JSMassmann/jsmassmann.github.io/index.md

 - "A Simplified Ordinal Representation System for Kripke-Platek set theory with first-order reflection"
 - "A note on pseudo-ill-founded ordinal points"
 - "Fundamental sequences up to omega-one of chess, and determinacy-type ordinal notations"
+- "The Xi function and higher-order computability"
+- "Absolute infinity in the modern context"
+- "Structure of implication"
 - "Expressive Complexity Theory and $$< \omega$$-Completeness Frameworks"
 - "Maximal projection functions below $$\omega_1$$"
 - "Global theories of ordinals, stable ordinals and hyperuniversality"